flop-code/stackvar/manual.md

 If we input 5 and 6, we will see 65 in console.

 Why?
-Just because add function can also concatenate strings together.
+Just because + function can also concatenate strings together.

 So how to make integers from strings?